rwxrob/keg-spec/1/README.md

-# Simple integer node identifiers
+# Node identifier

+* A KEG **node** MUST have an identifier that is unique to the keg containing the node.
+* A **node identifier** MUST NOT change when a node **title** changes.
-* KEG node identifiers MUST be simple integers beginning at 1.
+* A node identifier MUST be an incremental integer starting at 1.
-* KEG node identifiers MUST NOT be reused when content is deleted.
+* A node identifier MUST NOT be reused when previously published content is deleted.
-* KEG node titles and content MAY change within a node uniquely identified by an integer.
-* KEG node identifiers MUST be included in the [KEGNODES index file](/3).
+* A node identifier MUST be included in the **nodes index file**.

 Integer node identifiers make ridiculously short URLs when publishing to the **KEG Web**.